xpdAcq/PDFstream/docs/source/installation.rst

 General Installation
 --------------------

 Users can install the `PDFstream` using conda.
-It is suggested to create a new environment for it.
+It is suggested to install it in a clean environment.

 At the command line::

-    conda create -n pdfstream_env -c st3107 pdfstream
+    conda create -n pdfstream_env -c diffpy pdfstream

 The ``pdfstream_env`` in the command is the name of the environment.
 It can be changed to any name.